 Riddles have a long history, and probably a long prehistory too.
 There are riddles in the Bible, such as the one Samson baffled the Philistines with: ‘Out of the eater came something to eat/Out of the strong came something sweet’ (Judges 14,14) – still to be found, with its pictorial answer, on the green and gold tins of Tate and Lyle’s Golden Syrup.
 And one of the earliest known riddles, strikingly similar in form to Samson’s, is written on a Babylonian tablet and reads: ‘Who becomes pregnant without conceiving?
 Who becomes fat without eating?’

 (Oh, by the way, all the answers will be found at the bottom of this post.
 I’m certain you are going to try and guess them, so I’m not going to provide the answers straight up…)

-Everyone remembers the riddle of the Sphinx, which Oedipus guessed; but did you know that Plato refers to children’s riddles in ‘The Republic’ (‘A man who was not a man threw a stone that was not a stone at a bird that was not a bird, on a twig that was not a twig’)’?
-And that there are Sanskrit riddles in the Rig Veda and the Mahabharata?
+Everyone remembers the riddle of the Sphinx, which Oedipus guessed; but did you know that Plato refers to children’s riddles in ‘The Republic’? (‘A man who was not a man threw a stone that was not a stone at a bird that was not a bird, on a twig that was not a twig’)’ Or that there are Sanskrit riddles in the Rig Veda and the Mahabharata?
 And what about the Norse riddles of the Elder Edda, such as ‘The Words of the All-wise’ in which the dwarf Alvis (literally ‘All-wise’) – anxious to win the hand of Thor’s daughter – answers a number of questions which might be called riddles in reverse: